san-sei/documents/content/en/pages/setupSecurityKeys/gitlab.md

 images: []
 ---

-You can find the steps to add your IDmelon Security key to your Gitlab account below:
+You can find the steps to add your {{< params "IDmelon" >}} Security key to your Gitlab account below:

 1. Access your **User settings**.
 2. Select **Account**.